jaho1986/InterviewQuestions/SOLIDPrinciples.md

 ## S — Single Responsibility Principle (SRP)

-> *"A class should have only one reason to change."*

-A class or method should do **one thing** and do it well.
-If a class or method handles multiple responsibilities, changes to one may break the other.
+This principle states that "A class should have only one reason to change" which means every class should have a single responsibility or single job or single purpose.
+In other words, a class should have only one job or purpose within the software system.

 ### ❌ Wrong
 ```java